Captree, New York: Geography

 The community is in southwestern Suffolk County, on two islands that lie between Long Island to the north and Fire Island to the south.
 The eastern two-thirds of the CDP are in the town of Islip, while the one-third of the CDP that occupies the portion of Captree Island west of the Robert Moses Causeway is in the town of Babylon.

-The Robert Moses Causeway connects Captree and Jones Beach islands with West Islip, 6 mi to the north on Long Island.
-Ocean Parkway runs west from Captree through Oak Beach and Gilgo, leading 14 mi to Jones Beach State Park.
-To the south, the Fire Island Inlet Bridge leads 1 mi to Robert Moses State Park on Fire Island.
+Demographics

+As of the 2020 census, there were 48 people residing in the CDP.